softawaregmbh/MobileDevOps/preparation.md

 1. **Login** with your existing microsoft account or create a new one.

 ## Create an Azure Subscription
-If you don't have an existing Azure Subscription, create a trial for free:
 1. Go to **[www.azure.com](https://www.azure.com)**
 1. Click on **Start free**
 1. **Sign up**